kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 web-1     1/1       Running   0          56m
 ```

 All of the Pods are still running.
-Let's use
+Use
 [`kubectl delete`](/docs/user-guide/kubectl/kubectl_delete/) again to delete
 the `web-0` Pod.